danaffani/AirQualityStreamlit/README.md

 # Air Quality Dashboard

 ## Overview
 This project is an interactive dashboard built using Streamlit that visualizes air quality data.
-The dashboard allows users to explore various pollutants, analyze PM2.5 levels, and understand the relationships between different air quality metrics.
+The dashboard allows users to explore various pollutants, analyze the data from the graph, and understand the additional graph which is "Pertanyaan 1" and "Pertanyaan 2".

 ## Features
 - Display an overview of the air quality dataset.